Visa processing times may take longer from December 2018!

 What can you do to cut down the processing time of your visa application?

-To understand what you can do to speed up your application, it is important to look at the process:
+To understand how to speed up your application, it is essential to look at the process:

 1. Submission of visa application